 Think about those premium movie channels or streaming services.
 Maybe you can get by without an expensive cell phone plan, or maybe you can eliminate your landline.
 If you regularly go out to eat, consider cutting back or eating at home entirely.
 You don't have to look for major cuts.
 Small savings can add up.
 If you find just five ways to save $20 each month, you’ve instantly freed up $100, and over a year, you'll have saved $1,200.
 That money can go a long way in addressing your financial emergency.

 Negotiate With Lenders

 Find Extra Money

 You can always try to get a loan or use credit cards, but these may only make the problem worse.
-While borrowing money can provide quick access to cash, it can also come with high interest rates and a new monthly payment.
+While borrowing money can provide quick access to cash, it can also come with high-interest rates and a new monthly payment.
 These extra payments will extend the timeline of your financial hardship, and if you borrow too much money, you may find yourself in a downward spiral that is nearly impossible to recover from.

 Another option could be to check with friends and family.
 Nobody likes to ask for money, but a little bit of help from a loved one might be all that you need to get through the rough patch.
 Of course, this can also put a strain on some relationships, so proceed with caution.